The most Instagrammable Christmas spots in London 2026

 St Pancras Station

 Stepping off the train to be greeted by St Pancras’ beautiful Christmas installations is a real treat.
-This year their perfectly pink Christmas tree has been designed in partnership with cafe chain EL&N. It has a whimsical carousel at the base and pays tribute to our NHS staff.
+This year their tree has been designed in partnership with London Zoo and it’s a storybook installation which pays tribute to everyone who has continued to support the London landmark in recent times.

 Carnaby Street